dsilvestro/PyRate/tutorials/pyrate_tutorial_3.md

 where the flag `-b 200` indicates that the first 200 samples will be removed (i.e. the first 200,000 iterations, if the sampling frequency was set to 1,000).
 This command will provide a table (printed on screen) with the relative probabilities of birth-death models with different number of rate shifts.

-## Rates through time and rate shifts
+## Plot rates through time and rate shifts
 The **sp_rates.log** and **ex_rates.log** files can be used to generate rates-through-time plots using the function `-plotRJ`:

 `python PyRate.py -plotRJ .../path_to_log_files/ -b 200`